BV-BRC/BV-BRC-Docs/docroot/tutorial/phylogenetic_tree/phylogenetic_tree.md

 4. This will show the information on what was selected when the job was originally submitted.
 ![Figure 29](./images/Picture29.png "Figure 29")

 5. The "**afa.reduced**" files are versions of the alignment files omitting entries (genomes) that have exactly the same aligned sequence.
-These are likely not useful for the researcher but can be downloaded by clicking on the **Download **icon in the green action bar.
+These are likely not useful for the researcher but can be downloaded by clicking on the **Download** icon in the green action bar.
 ![Figure afa_reduced](./images/afa_reduced.png "Figure afa_reduced")

 6. An important step in tree inference is estimating the optimal protein substitution model.
 This is done by analyzing a subset of the data containing 10% of the aligned amino acids from each protein family using the PROTCATAUTO function of RAxML.
 This can be found in the **proteins.afa.reduced** file, which probably will not be that useful for the researcher but is available for download by clicking on the **Download** icon in the green action bar.
 ![Figure protein_afa](./images/protein_afa.png "Figure protein_afa")

 7. A newick tree format is a way of representing graph-theoretical trees with edge lengths using parentheses and commas.
 These  are the instructions for drawing the tree, and they can be downloaded and used in other tree viewing software.
-The **tree.nwk** file can also be viewed by selecting the row, and then clicking on the **View** icon in the green action bar.
+The **tree.nwk** file can also be viewed by selecting the row, and then clicking on the **Tree View** icon in the green action bar.
 This will open the Archaeopteryx vewer, showing the genome IDs instead of the names.
 ![Figure tree_newick](./images/tree_newick.png "Figure tree_newick")

 8. The RAxML pipeline produces a number of different newick files, all of which are provided.
 These different iterations may  not be valuable for researchers but are provided for those interested.
 ![Figure RAxML_newick](./images/RAxML_newick.png "Figure RAxML_newick")

 9. PhyloXML is an XML language designed to describe phylogenetic trees (or networks) and associated data.
 This pipeline includes a **tree.phyloxml** file that can be downloaded.
-It can also be viewed by clicking on the **View** icon in the green action bar.
+It can also be viewed by clicking on the **Tree View** icon in the green action bar.
 ![Figure tree_phyloxml](./images/tree_phyloxml.png "Figure tree_phyloxml")

 10. If one didn’t think there were enough files, there are more in the **Details** folder.
 This can be accessed by clicking on that row.
 This will rewrite the page to show all the additional files produced by this pipeline.
 ![Figure Details](./images/Details.png "Figure Details")

 11. Within the **Details** folder, the **treeWithGenomeNames.nwk** file is perhaps the best one to download and use in other viewers as it has the names of the genomes.
-This can be viewed in the Archaeopteryx viewer by clicking on the row, and then on the **View** icon in the green action bar.
+This can be viewed in the Archaeopteryx viewer by clicking on the row, and then on the **Tree View** icon in the green action bar.
 ![Figure Nwk_genome_name](./images/Nwk_genome_name.png "Figure Nwk_genome_name ")

 13. The **analysisStats** file gives the statistics for the Codon Tree job, including the number of genomes, protein alignments, aligned amino acids, gene (CGS) alignments, aligned nucleotides and a list of the protein families used.
 This information is also available in the html file and can be downloaded.
 ![Figure 38](./images/Picture38.png "Figure 38")

 14. The **genesPerGenome.txt** file shows the Genome IDs, the number of genes in that genome, the number of those genes that were single copy, and the number of genes viewed.
-The file can be downloaded or viewed by clicking the **View** icon.
+The file can be downloaded or viewed by clicking the **VIEW** icon.
 This information is also available in the html file.
 ![Figure 39](./images/Picture39.png "Figure 39")

 15. The **homologAlignmentStats.txt** file shows the statistics for each of the protein families used in the Codon Tree job.
 The information includes the protein family ID, the number of gaps, the mean squared frequency (This calculates the frequency of each letter per column and then sum the square for each column, which would be 1.0 if all had the same letter), the number of positions in the alignment for that family, the number of sequency from all the genomes, the proportion of the alignment that consists of gap characters, the sum squared frequency (The sum of all the mean squared frequencies in the alignment, which is used to select the best alignment.) and the an indication if the protein family was used in the analysis.
 The file can be downloaded or viewed in the page by clicking the **View** icon.